adminoid/chat-constructor/docs/feature/first-common.md

   - move block

 # Important
-read as synchronize vuex with server CRUD
+read about synchronize vuex with server CRUD